 Brewing methods.
 Learning how to brew coffee is all part of the coffee experience.
 It will take a lot of brewing before you will be able to find what works for you and your taste buds.
 So don’t be in a hurry.
 Learning about the different brewing methods will help you brew a stronger cup of coffee.
 This begins with using clean, purified water and brewing under the right temperatures.
 This also means figuring out how your brewer works in order to brew your cup of choice.

 Test the coffee.
 Don’t be afraid to experiment.
 This will help you know if the brew is strong enough for you or if it needs a little more tweaking.
+Just keep a pad of paper and pen nearby and write down the process you followed.
 You can’t expect to find the right brew on the first try.
-Just keep a pad of paper and pen nearby and write down the process you followed.
 Keep updating the list until you have found what brew works for you.
+If you have issues with coffee and acid reflux, check out these low acid coffee reviews to find a coffee that works for you.

 At the end of the day, you’re the one who’s going to drink that cup so there’s no one better to consult if a brew is strong enough than your own taste buds.
 If you’re interested in a pour over type of brewer, you can check out the Hario v60 brew guide to find out how it works and to try a recipe.
 It might just be what you need for that satisfying coffee experience.